Denzil Kobbekaduwa: Suspension

 In 1967, Kobbekaduwa was sent on compulsory leave following an alleged coup d'état attempt in which the commander of the Ceylon Army, Major General Richard Udugama, who was a Kandian and a kinsman of Kobbekaduwa was implicated.
-He spent his suspension focused farming and on rugby.
+He spent his suspension focused on farming and rugby.
 Having played rugby in school, he played for the Army Sports Club in the Clifford Cup tournament and then represented Ceylon.
 Joining the Kandy Sports Club, he led the team to become runners-up to the Clifford Cup in 1969.
 He also coached his school and national rugby teams.
 Later he refereed and administered the game on a national level.
 He was also a board member of the Duncan White Sports Foundation.

 Marriage and family

-During this time while playing for the Kandy Sports Club Kobbekaduwa met Lalini Ratwatte, younger daughter of Kenneth and Merle Ratwatte.
+While playing for the Kandy Sports Club, Kobbekaduwa met Lalini Ratwatte, younger daughter of Kenneth and Merle Ratwatte.
 They married in December 1970.
 They had two daughters and a son.